An in-depth discussion about an entrepreneurial AI journey

 At Golem.ai, our solutions aim to simplify the work of our clients and to help them reduce time spent on low-valued added tasks.
 Our solutions are geared towards automating tasks, improving customer service, and enhancing applications through a deep understanding of human language.

-How did you decide to integrate AI in your product?
-What was your first AI experience?
+How did you decide to use artificial intelligence in your product?

 Our identity as a deep tech company was clear from the very beginning.
 We started with AI as our core technology, and we designed our products around it.
 Our initial vision was always centered around the idea of understanding human language.
 However, we soon came to realize that possessing cutting-edge technology was not enough in itself: we needed to develop tangible products!

-Collaborating with clients, we developed up to five products, all based on our technological core, AI and natural language processing.
+Collaborating with clients, we developed up to five products, all based on our technological core, artificial intelligence and natural language processing.
 But by 2020, it became evident that our product range was overextended.

 We thus decided to streamline our strategy around two main products, InboxCare, designed for incoming messages and document attachment processing, and DocuChecker, an advanced document finalizer.
 Ultimately, we narrowed it down to just InboxCare, to be able to develop a fully coherent strategy around one product.